Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Aggregate Supply Shock Index

-Rolling 30-day SSI per major stablecoin.
-Coins above the 1.0 line are in supply shock territory.
+Rolling 30-day percent change in supply per major stablecoin.
+Lines above 6% are in supply shock territory.
 Reacts to date toggle.

 Current SSI Rankings